STATEMENT OF PURPOSE

 The service and its workforce place respect, dignity, and diversity as a means of high order when connecting with every individual in our care.
 Our challenge is to support every individual in our care person specific which offers that person the best positive experience of day or overnight care.

 The service is committed to supporting every family to achieve their hopes and ambitions in which they believe best meets their child’s welfare and wellbeing which is safe for that child.

 The Chiltern Centre is a ground level building with 5 single occupant bedrooms, a spacious lounge living area, modern kitchen, a sensory impairment soft play sensory room leading to enclosed gardens.
 The overall living area is light and colourful designed with ease of access for all disabled people, indoors and outdoors.
 The centre is also equipped to support the needs of disabled people and people with a learning disabilities who require intimate personal care and safety.

 The location of the Chiltern Centre is set back away from Greys Road on a secluded entrance on the Chilterns End Road.
-The premises is surrounded by tree’s shrubs, private residential housing and next to The Order of St John Care Trust, this is a nursing home for the elderly.
-There are no immediate concerns regarding the residence of The Order of St Johns Care Trust and there are no concerns that children or adults in the care of The Chiltern Centre crossing the boundary onto that premises or vice versa.
+The premises is surrounded by tree’s shrubs, private residential housing and an empty nursing home, there are plans to redevelop the surround site but no confirmed reports, the empty building is stated in the service fitness of premises.

 There are private residential homes which back up to the boundary of The Chiltern Centre and to date there have been no immediate concerns relating to the compromise of safety of those in the care of The Chiltern Centre.